What Abortion Access In The U.S. Looks Like Post-Roe Decision

 What can I do to help support abortion rights and access?

 There are plenty of ways to help.
-You can donate to an independent abortion clinic or an abortion fund, volunteer your time, go to protests, call your Congress people, call your district attorneys and ask them not to criminalise people who self-manage abortion, and have conversations with those around you to destigmatise abortion.
+You can donate to an independent abortion clinic or an abortion fund, volunteer your time, go to protests, or if you live in America, call your Congress people, call your district attorneys and ask them not to criminalise people who self-manage abortion, and have conversations with those around you to destigmatise abortion.
 We Testify also has a great resource guide on how to help here.

 “People always say there are three branches of government,” Rosann Mariappuram, executive director of Jane’s Due Process, told Refinery29 just days before the decision.
 “But someone told me the people are the Fourth Branch.
 So anyone who sees the decision and feels scared or hopeless — know you have power, even when it doesn’t feel like it.”